drangara/MFIX-Exa/docs/source_docs/inputs/InputsPlotFiles.rst

 +---------------------+-----------------------------------------------------------------------+-------------+-----------+

-The following inputs must be preceded by "mfix.solids" and allow to write additional plotfiles which contain only solids variables in specific regions at fixed timesteps or approximated simulation times.
+The following inputs must be preceded by "mfix.solids." and allow to write additional plotfiles which contain only solids variables in specific regions at fixed timesteps or approximated simulation times.
 All these parameters are user-defined.

 +---------------------------+-----------------------------------------------------------------+-------------+-----------+
 |                           | Description                                                     |   Type      | Default   |